paulmeddaugh/Correlate-Journal/README.md

 Trello board: https://trello.com/b/IUqaznxv/correlate-thoughts

 ### Running The Project
 The backend development server can be started by simply running the project in eclipse.
+The backend also servers a static build of the frontend, and sometimes weird errors can be solved by simply doing a maven clean install of the project.

 To use the actual production database in development:
 - Install the railway CLI and copy the path to its runnable file.